Things to do in Quito

 Historic district of Quito Historic district of Quito.

-In the far southern end there is another hill, easily spotted as the large statue Virgen de Panecillo dominates the Panecillo hilltop.
+Or wander south toward the Panecillo hill crowned by the large statue of Virgen de Panecillo.
 I went inside and to the top of the statue, where the view is almost as great as from the Basilica.
-Beware of stray dogs though around the area.
+There are stray dogs in the area, so watch your step.

-To escape the heat and busy streets, why not visit some of the ornate churches?
-Iglesia de Nuestra Señora de La Merced has a beautiful interior with paintings featuring apocalyptic scenes of volcano eruptions.
-Catedral Metropolitana de Quito has an unusual passageway through a library and exiting through a tomb.
+Pop into the churches too, and not just to escape the heat and busy streets.
+Iglesia de Nuestra Señora de La Merced has a beautiful interior with paintings featuring apocalyptic scenes of volcano eruptions (jolly times).
+The Catedral Metropolitana de Quito hides an unusual passageway through a library and exiting through a tomb.
 Iglesia Católica San Francisco is the oldest in town and also worth a visit.

-Most places in the old town feel relatively safe, even though we got a bit hassled by aggressive characters at Plaza Grande and Plaza San Francisco.
+In general the old town feels safe, even though we got a bit hassled by aggressive characters at Plaza Grande and Plaza San Francisco.

 Vista Hermosa Checking out the view from Vista Hermosa towards Panecillo hilltop.